Manage Your Heart Rate at 180 bpm While Running: A Step-by-Step Guide

 Understand Heart Rate Basics and Its Importance in Running

-Understanding your heart rhythm, measured in beats per minute (bpm), is essential for your cardiovascular health, especially during activities like jogging.
+Understanding your heart rhythm, measured in beats per minute (bpm), is essential for your , especially during activities like jogging.
 As you run, your pulse naturally increases to deliver more oxygen to your muscles.
 This makes it vital to grasp these measurements, not just for enhancing your performance but also for ensuring your safety.
 Let’s explore some key concepts together:

 The central node represents the main topic, while the branches show key concepts related to heart rate.
 Each color-coded branch helps you see how these ideas connect and their importance in running.